BSc Medical Sciences

 - Microorganisms, Infection and Immunity 2

 Anatomy and Pathology 2 is a programme-specific course that develops key healthcare themes.
-It introduces an integrated approach to the structure and function of the human body at different levels of organisation.
+It introduces an integrated approach to the structure, function and pathology of the human body at different levels of organisation.

 You will take additional courses from biomedical, biological or other disciplines across the University.